Burrage Yale

 Burrage Yale (1781 – 1860) was an American tin ware manufacturer and justice of the peace from Wakefield, Massachusetts.
-He was the town treasurer and the largest employer in the city.
+He was the town treasurer and the largest employer in the town.
 He gave his name to Yale Avenue and Yale Fire Station.
 He was also the first postmaster recognized in Washington, D. C., and the cofounder of South Reading Academy, with abolitionist minister, Cyrus P. Grosvenor.

 His son, Burrage Buchanan Yale, became one of the founders of Lamson, Goodnow & Yale., a major gun-making machine manufacturer for Abraham Lincoln's army during the American Civil War.